 Most adults have forgotten how to fly a kite.
 However, once you try, you’ll love this activity much as kids do!
-With the right kite (like the $10 kite on Amazon with amazing reviews, pictured below) flying a kite is easy and low effort.
+With the right kite (check the price at Amazon for the kite pictured above) flying a kite is easy and low effort.
 It’s surprisingly fun!

 Kite flying is a great winter beach activity because seasonal winds keep the kite airborne with little to no effort.
 Beaches are one of the few publicly-accessible spots left that don’t have power lines cross-crossing the sky.

 Sadly, in addition to the interesting natural object you can find beachcombing, you can expect to encounter trash on the beach whether it’s summer or winter.